technovangelist/katacoda-scenarios/dd101createnotebooks/step1.md

 * Adust the time period to ensure you have the problem in view.
 * Configure the graph to ensure you are showing the problem.
 * Try creating another Notebook for the problem with the server that went down.

+**There is nothing to grade for this one, so when you have tried it out, you can move on to the next section**